octue/octue-sdk-python/docs/source/creating_services.rst

 We've created some template apps for you to look at and play around with.
 We recommend going through them in this order:

 1. The `fractal app template <https://github.com/octue/octue-sdk-python/tree/main/octue/templates/template-fractal>`_ -
-   introduces a basic Octue service that returns output values to its parent.
+   introduces a basic Twined service that returns output values to its parent.
 2. The `using-manifests app template <https://github.com/octue/octue-sdk-python/tree/main/octue/templates/template-using-manifests>`_ -
    introduces using a manifest of output datasets to return output files to its parent.
 3. The `child-services app template <https://github.com/octue/octue-sdk-python/tree/main/octue/templates/template-child-services>`_ -